Kulintang: Maguindanaon and Maranao compositions

-Though allowing such a variety of rhythms would lead to innumerable patterns, generally one could categorize these rhythmic modes on the basis on various criteria such as the number of beats in a recurring musical phrase, differences in the melodic and rhythmic groups with the musical phrase, differences in the rhythmic emphasis, and differences in the opening formulas and cadential patterns.
-For the Maguindanao, three to five typical genres can be distinguished: Duyug, Sinulog, Tidtu, Binalig and Tagonggo.
-The Maranao on the other hand have only three typical genres—Kapromayas/Romayas, Kapagonor/Onor, and Katitik Pandai/Kapaginandang.
+Though allowing such a variety of rhythms would lead to innumerable patterns, generally one could categorize these rhythmic modes on the basis on various criteria such as the number of beats in a recurring musical phrase, differences in either the melodic and rhythmic groups within the musical phrase, rhythmic emphasis, opening formulas and/or cadential patterns.
+In Maguindanaon kulintang, three to five typical genres can be distinguished: duyug, sinulog, tidtu, binalig, and tagonggo, While Maranao kolintang has three typical genres: kapromayas or romayas, kapagonor or onor, and katitik pandai or kapaginandang.

 These general genres could be further grouped among each other into styles/subcategories/stylistic modifiers, which are differentiated from one another based on instrumentation, playing techniques, function and the average age and gender of the musicians as well.
 Generally, these styles are differentiated by what is considered traditional or “old,” and more contemporary or “new.”

-Old styles are considered slow, well-pronounced and dignified like the Maguindanao's kamamatuan and the Maranao's andung.
-Genres classified under this style have moderate tempos, are rhythmically oriented, balanced, lack many improvisations and are usually played by the older folks and are therefore always played first, to give due respect to the older generation.
+Old styles (kamamatuan in Maguindanao, andung in Maranao) are considered slow, well-pronounced and dignified.
+Genres classified under this style have moderate tempos, are rhythmically oriented, balanced, lack many improvisations and are typically played by seniors and are therefore always played first, to give due respect to the older generation.

-New styles such as the Maguindanao's kagungudan and the Maranao's bago, are considered fast, rhythmic and showy.
+New styles (kagungudan in Maguindanao, bago in Maranao) are considered fast, rhythmic and showy.
 Generally genres under this classification have faster tempos with an emphasis on power and speed, are highly rhythmic and pulsating, and are highly improvised with musicians employing different rhythmic/melodic formulae not used with old patterns.
-“Young” musicians, specifically young men, gravitate toward this style because of its emphasis on virtuosity and one's individualism.
+Younger musicians, especially men, gravitate toward this style because of its emphasis on virtuosity and one's individualism.
 Generally played after all kamamatuan pieces have been played to give younger musicians the opportunity to participate.
 Tagunggo cannot be easily classified under one of these styles, being more ritualistic than recreational in nature.
 Tagunggo is a rhythmic mode often used to accompany trance and dance rituals such as sagayan.
 During the playing of these pieces, a ritual specialist would dance in rhythm with the music calling on the help of ancestral spirits (tunong).